 Morgan Wallen at Empower Field at Mile High (May 29 and 30, 2026) – Pop-country megastar Morgan Wallen heads to two (no doubt) sold-out nights at Empower Field following the wildfire success of his newest album, "I’m The Problem."
 At this point, whether you're a fan of the often controversial singer or not, Wallen has a knack for creating massive cultural waves with his juggernaut music releases, massive concerts and large personality.
 That’s all to say, his "I’m Still The Problem Tour" will only be a problem if you’re not able to get tickets — good luck.

-Denver PrideFest (TBA 2026) – Denver PrideFest is a two-day celebration of community and culture that is welcoming, inclusive and fun for all attendees, regardless of sexual orientation or gender identity.
+Denver PrideFest (TBA 2026) – Denver PrideFest is an annual celebration of community and culture that is welcoming, inclusive and fun for all attendees, regardless of sexual orientation or gender identity.

-Juneteenth Music Festival (TBA 2026) – One of the nation’s largest Juneteenth celebrations, look for a parade, live performances, art, vendors and fun for the entire family.
+Juneteenth Music Festival (June 20, 2026) – One of the nation’s largest Juneteenth celebrations, look for a parade, live performances, art, vendors and fun for the entire family.

 Colorado Indian Market & Powwow (TBA 2026) – On the grounds of The Fort restaurant, Tesoro Cultural Center hosts an annual tribute to the American Indian tribes that shaped the cultural community of Old Bent’s Fort, an important fur trading post that operated along the Santa Fe Trail in the 1840s.